dariopa/GPS-Logging-Station/README.md

-# Masterthesis: GPS-Logging-Station
+# GPS-Logging-Station
-This repository contains code (Arduino) to log GPS data via UART, store it on an SD card via SPI and transmit it over an Xbee via UART.
+This repository contains all required files to build a GPS logging unit from scratch.
+Included are:
+- C++ code (Arduino) for software logic
+- CAD model (.prt-files for NX12 Siemens and .stl-files for compatibility with other systems)
+- Electrical schematics

 Author:
 - Dario Panzuto ([email](mailto:dario.panzuto@gmail.com))

-## Further information will follow up.
+## This repository will be updated as soon as our project has been published.